Shenzhen

+A large portion of Shenzhen's population are migrants from all over China, and the city's population structure skews younger than most cities in China.

 Toponymy

-The earliest known recorded mention of the name chen could date from 1410, during the Ming Dynasty.
+The earliest known recorded mention of the name chen could date from 1410, during the Ming dynasty.
 Locals call the drains in paddy fields "Zhen" (圳 (ditch, drain)).
 Shenzhen was named after a deep (深 (deep)) drain that was located within the area."

 History

 Prehistory to Ming era

 The oldest evidence of humans in the area on which Shenzhen was established dates back during the mid-Neolithic period.
-Since then, this area has seen human activity from more than 6,700 years ago, with Shenzhen's historic counties first established 1,700 years ago, and the historic towns of Nantou and Dapeng, which was built on the area that is now Shenzhen, established more than 600 years ago.
+Humans have inhabited the area throughout the past 6,700 years.
+Historic counties were first established in the area 1,700 years ago.
+The historic towns of Nantou and Dapeng, were built on the area that is now Shenzhen over 600 years ago.
 The Hakka people also have a history in Shenzhen since 300 years ago when they first immigrated.

-In 214 BC, when Emperor Qin Shi Huang unified China under the Qin Dynasty, the area went under the jurisdiction of the established Nanhai Commandery, one of the three commanderies that were set up in Lingnan, and was assimilated into Zhongyuan culture.
+In 214 BC, when Emperor Qin Shi Huang unified China under the Qin dynasty, the area was submitted to the jurisdiction of the established Nanhai Commandery, one of the three commanderies that were set up in Lingnan, and was assimilated into Zhongyuan culture.
 In 331 AD, the Eastern Jin administration split up Nanhai and established a new Dongguan Commandery (东官郡).
 The seat of both the commandery and Bao'an County, one of its six counties, was located around the modern town of Nantou.
 In 590, the Sui administration merged the region back into Nanhai.
 In 757, the Tang administration renamed the county Dongguan, and moved its seat to what is now Dongguan city, although a military garrison remained.

-During the Song Dynasty, Nantou and the surrounding area became an important trade hub for salt and spices in the South China Sea.
-The area then became known for producing pearls during the Yuan Dynasty.
-In the early Ming era, Chinese sailors of a fleet would go to a Mazu temple in Chiwan (in present-day Nanshan District) to pray as they go to Nanyang (Southeast Asia).
+During the 12th century, Nantou and the surrounding area became an important trade hub for salt and spices in the South China Sea.
+The area then became known for producing pearls during the 13th century.
+In the 1362 era, Chinese sailors of a fleet would go to a Mazu temple in Chiwan (in present-day Nanshan District) to pray as they go to Nanyang (Southeast Asia).
 The Battle of Tunmen, when the Ming won a naval battle against invading Portuguese, was fought south of Nantou.
-In 1573, the Ming administration established Xin'an County, based in Nantou, which had authority over regions that would be Shenzhen and Hong Kong.
-Xin'an County's economy primarily was based on the production and trade of salt, tea, spices, and rice.